-TERROR CIRCUS (1973)
+TERROR CIRCUS (1973) Blu-ray

 Director: Alan Rudolph

-A prime example of cheap, independently produced fodder aimed at the undemanding 1970s drive-in audiences, BARN OF THE NAKED DEAD is also more appropriately known under its original title and the one presented here on this DVD; TERROR CIRCUS.
+A prime example of cheap, independently produced fodder aimed at the undemanding 1970s drive-in audiences, BARN OF THE NAKED DEAD is also more appropriately known under its original title and the one presented here on this Blu-ray; TERROR CIRCUS.
 Also known as CAGED WOMEN and NIGHTMARE CIRCUS, there’s no “dead” (as in "living dead") and not much naked.
 The film’s credited director is one Alan Rudolph, a protégé of Robert Altman who went on to have a prominent career and has pretty much disowned this bleak maiden effort ever since.

 Bargain basement, bizarre, misogynistic, ludicrous and at times satirical, TERROR CIRCUS is the kind of movie that’s over before you’ve had any time to really think about it.
-The star of the film, Andrew Prine, was at the time in a succession of horror and exploitation roles, convincingly playing nutcases in SIMON KING OF THE WITCHES and THE CENTERFOLD GIRLS, so it’s no surprise to see him here dressing up like a ringmaster, taunting helpless scantily clad dames with leopards and boa constrictors, and whipping them relentlessly as they crawl about dog-collared like animals – in other words, this is a must-see for Andrew Prine fans.
+The star of the film, Andrew Prine, was at the time in a succession of horror and exploitation roles, convincingly playing nutcases in SIMON KING OF THE WITCHES and THE CENTERFOLD GIRLS, so it’s no surprise to see him here dressing up like a ringmaster, taunting helpless scantily clad dames with leopards and boa constrictors, and whipping them relentlessly as they crawl about dog-collared like animals – in other words, this is a must-see for Prine fans.

 With brief glimpses of gore, and even briefer glimpses of female nudity, the film is padded with Andre having delusions that one of the imprisoned women is his long lost mother (who apparently skipped town after his father’s unfortunate “accident”), failed attempted escapes by the hapless prisoners, and the subplot of an overly concerned agent (played by Chuck Niles, “Ivan” the black-coated zombie from Jerry Warren’s TEENAGE ZOMBIES) desperately searching for his three missing showgirl clients.
 Jennifer Ashley (THE CENTERFOLD GIRLS, TINTORERA, INSEMINOID), a drive-in movie queen in her own right, can be seen as a hippyish, spaced out captive.
-Byrd Holland and Douglas J. White, who worked together on the vampire masterwork LEMORA around the same period, are responsible for the assorted gore effects and the mutated dad monster make-up, which emerges effectively as seen here in this extremely clear transfer.
+Byrd Holland and Douglas J. White, who worked together on the low budget vampire masterwork LEMORA around the same period, are responsible for the assorted gore effects and the mutated dad monster make-up, which emerges effectively as seen here in this extremely clear transfer.

 BACK TO REVIEWS